tap349/tap349.github.io/_posts/2017-05-25-react-native-ios.md

   like a hardlink (except for the fact it's not possible to create hardlinks to directories).

-  NOTE: it's also necessary to do the same for _node_modules/_ directory since some relative paths are resolved to _/Volumes/iceperkapp/node_modules/*_ when building Xcode project.
+  NOTE: it's necessary to create a symlink to _node_modules/_ on APFS volume - some relative paths are resolved to _/Volumes/iceperkapp/node_modules/*_ when building Xcode project.